 The Bank has well structured internal credit rating framework and well-established standardized credit appraisal / approval processes.
-Credit Rating is a decision-enabling tool that helps the bank to take a view on acceptability or otherwise of any credit proposal.
-In order to widen the scope and coverage further and strengthen the credit risk management practices, the bank has developed risk sensitive rating models in-house during the year 2008-09 and 2009-10.
+Credit Rating is a decisionenabling tool that helps the bank to take a view on acceptability or otherwise of any credit proposal.
+In order to widen the scope and coverage further and strengthen the credit risk management practices, the bank has developed risk sensitive in-house rating models during the year 2008-09 and 2009-10.

-The internal rating factors take into consideration the quantitative and qualitative issues relating to management risk, business risk, industry risk, financial risk, credit discipline, and also risk mitigation, based on the collaterals available.
+The parameters in internal rating take into consideration, the quantitative and qualitative issues relating to management risk, business risk, industry risk, financial risk, credit discipline, and also risk mitigation, based on the collaterals available.

 Credit rating, as a concept, has been well internalized within the Bank.
 The rating for eligible borrower is reviewed at least once in a year.
 The Bank uses the credit ratings for deciding the interest rates on borrowal accounts.
-The advantage of credit rating is that it enables to rank different proposals and do meaningful comparison.
+The advantage of credit rating is that it enables to rank different proposals and to do meaningful comparison.

-With the view to migrate to advanced approaches in credit risk, the Bank has implemented the system driven rating using web based rating model solution (RAM & CRESS) acquired from M/s.
-Crisil Risk &Infrastructure solutions Ltd.,
+With the view to migrate to advanced approaches in credit risk, the Bank has implemented the system driven rating using web based rating model solutions (RAM & CRESS) acquired from M/s.
+Crisil Risk & Infrastructure solutions Ltd.

 The bank follows a well-defined multi layered discretionary power structure for sanction of loans.
-Credit Approval Grid has been constituted at H.O for considering in-principle approval for taking up fresh credit proposals above a specified cut-off.
+Credit Approval Grid (and New Business Group (NBG) at HO) has been constituted at HO/RO for considering in-principle approval for taking up fresh credit proposals above a specified cut-off.